NSCU-CSC517/LearningRails/DesignPatternsExercises/java/StrategyDesignPattern/Solution/README.md

   * `TSVDataType` for TSV file
 * `DataType` is interface that each given data type in the program must implement.
-* Upon having correct `DataType` at runtime, the program calls `extractData()` method on correct data type that is capable to extract given file:
+* Upon having correct `DataType` at runtime, the program calls `extractData()` method on correct data type that is capable of extracting a file:
   * It initiates a call to`extract()` method of determined `DataType`
-  * Extract method opens a file, prints how it is extracting a file, and closes a file.
+  * Extract method opens a file, prints how it is extracting a file, and closes a file
 * Program is incomplete.
 * Please fill-in the '____________________'  blanks to make the program run successfully to follow Strategy Design Pattern.